 Step 6: Stretch The Column With Free Transform

-Go up to the Edit menu at the top of the screen and choose Free Transform, or press Ctrl+T (Win) / Command+T (Mac) to access Free Transform with the keyboard shortcut:
+Go up to the Edit menu at the top of the screen and choose Free Transform, or press Ctrl+T (Win) / Command+T (Go to Edit > Free Transform.

 Step 7: Apply The Gaussian Blur Filter

-The transitions between the colors are now a little softer:
+The transitions between the colors are now a little softer:he Gaussian Blur filter gave us smoother color transitions.

 Step 8: Add A Layer Mask